SaraMo14/Structural-Polarization-Twitter/README.md

 ## Methods
 Generation of the randomized non-polarized networks; calculation of the following polarization scores: Random Walk Controversy (RWC), Adaptive Random Walk Controversy (ARWC), Betweenness Centrality Controversy (BCC), Boundary Polarization (BP), Dipole polarization (DP), E-I Index (EI), Adaptive E-I Index (AEI) and Modularity (Q) on polarized and non-polarized networks.
 Comparison between standard and normalized polarization metrics.

+## Report
+For more detailed information, please refer to our research report [here](./report/CSN_Final_Project.pdf).

+## Code
+Find the code implementation in the 'code' directory.
+Refer to the code documentation for instructions on execution.

 ## References
 1. A. Salloum, T. H. Y. Chen, and M. Kivelä, “Separating polarization from noise: comparison and normalization of structural polarization measures,” Proceedings of the ACM on human-computer interaction, vol. 6, no. CSCW1, pp. 1–33, 2022